 Realize that there are special cases when it comes to capital gains taxes.
 Two items to consider include:

 - Home sale exclusion: If you sell your qualifying primary residence, you are exempt from paying on up to $250,000 in gains ($500,000 in gains if you’re married).
-This means that if your main home appreciates in value, and you have primarily lived in the property for at least two years out of the last five, you are eligible for an exemption in the need to pay taxes on the gains.
+This means that if your main home appreciates, and you have primarily lived in the property for at least two years out of the last five, you are eligible for an exemption in need to pay taxes on the gains.
 Check with IRS to find out how to calculate qualifying and non-qualifying use on the home sale exclusion.

 - Collectibles: Collectibles, such as coins or art, are taxed with a maximum capital gains tax rate of 28% unless you have held them for less than a year.
 If you have held the investments for less than a year, then you will pay your ordinary income tax rate (your marginal income tax rate).
 Understand that physical gold is taxed as a collectible.